 The ORU^R42^ORU_R01 message is sent from the DOR to the DOC.
 Upon receipt the DOC validates the message and responds with an acknowledgement as defined in PCD TF-2: Appendix G.1, Acknowledgment Modes.

+Appendices

-Mapping ISO/IEEE 11073 Domain Information Model to HL7
+Appendix A Mapping ISO/IEEE 11073 Domain Information Model to HL7

 Figure A-1: System Package Model represents the system level containment of the 11073 DIM.